ajayd-san/gomanagedocker/README.md

 > The command to invoke the TUI changes depending on the install method, if you installed from source you would be typing `gomanagedocker` instead of `gmd` (unless you aliased it to `gmd`).

+Now, **goManageDocker 😏!!**

+> [!NOTE]
+> goManageDocker runs best on terminals that support ANSI 256 colors and designed to run while the **terminal is maximized**.

 ## Features

 ### **New in v1.5:**

 1. goManageDocker now has first class support for Podman!! (who doesn't like more secure containers 😉).
-You can now manage podman images, container, volumes and even pods from the TUI!
+You can now manage podman images, containers, volumes and even pods from the TUI!

 	![podmanRun](vhs/gifs/podmanRun.gif)